Eclipsemos/BiasLens/README.md

-# BiasLens - News Bias Analysis Chrome Extension
+# BiasLens: A Real-Time Chrome Extension for Multi-Layer News Analysis

 BiasLens is a browser extension that performs an instant, multi-layered audit of online articles—surfacing hidden framing, checking facts against live sources, and offering concise alternative viewpoints so readers.